vi/websocat/doc/endpoints.md

 ## UnixListenFd

-Listen for incoming AF_UNIX SOCK_STREAM connections on one socket that is already ready for accepting incoming conenctions, with specified file descriptor (inherited from parent process)
+Listen for incoming AF_UNIX SOCK_STREAM connections on one socket that is already ready for accepting incoming connections, with specified file descriptor (inherited from parent process)

 Prefixes: